 What is an envelope pillow cover?

-How to make an envelope pillow cover Tutorial
+How to make DIY envelope pillow cover Tutorial

 Materials and Equipment (Free Pattern and sewing instructions provided at the end of this tutorial)